How to reduce time theft and keep accurate employee time records

 You also need to check that staff aren't exceeding the hours set out in the European Working Time Directive (unless they've opted out, of course).

-The solution will depend on your problem.
+Ultimately, the solution will depend on your problem.

 Are you trying to minimise mistakes, or stop employees from taking advantage of your current system?